10th January 1969

 Desmond Dekker, “The King Of Blue-Beat” who had his first hit in 1967 with “007”/”Shanty Town” and who now, of course, is riding high again with “Israelites”, can be seen at the New Market Discotheque this Friday along with his group The Aces.
 Born in Jamaica 27 years ago, this likeable, quiet man has been to the top of the Caribbean Top 20 no less than 40 times since he entered the business seven years ago.
 He has also been awarded the coveted Golden Trophy for the best song of the year for the past five years in Jamaica, and had two number one L.P.’s.
 In fact, his name hasn’t been absent from the Jamaican charts for a single day in the past three years.
 Despite his enormous popularity, Desmond is a retiring man and leads a very easy going life back home in his beach house in Kingston – the only visible fruit of his success as an artiste and composer.
 He works only during the weekends in Jamaica, spending the rest of the time swimming and composing.
 “I’m not much of a talker” he admits, “but once I get up on stage, or even in a television studio, there’s no holding me.
 I’m like two different people.
 With the kids cheering me on, and the lights out, I just let go of my inhibitions.
 But even on stage I hate talking.
 I always sing my introductions.
 Revealing that he might settle in Britain for several months, Desmond says “I really do love singing, and what’s more, I would play three clubs in one night if they asked me.
 But I wouldn’t like people to think my act consists only of blue-beat.
 I do a lot of Tamla and soul numbers.
 I’m even trying to write some songs with a Motown sound, and it’s very difficult.
 For Bridgwater, he is expected to include in his gig Stevie Wonder’s “For Once In My Life”, and may also promote a new dance – The Reggae – that has recently taken Jamaica by storm.
 For those who want a record souvenir of the occasion, the Trojan label have just issued a 14s 6d album of his called “This Is Desmond Dekker” (TTL 4).
 Once you have recovered from the shock that they have spelt his surname wrong on the cover (Dekkar!)
 I think you will find it quite enjoyable at the price.
 Admittedly, these seem to be early waxings and the quality on several of them is not too hot, but they do convey all the colour and basic simplicity of Ska music.
 Among the tracks are “007”, “Sabotage”, “Unity” which is extremely good, and “It Pays”.

 Desmond Adolphus Dacre was born in Kingston, Jamaica on the 16th July 1941.
-Dekker was both a tailor and a welder and it was the latter that his workmates encouraged him to pursue a career in singing.
+Dekker was both a tailor and a welder in his youth and it was as the latter that his workmates encouraged him to pursue a career in singing.
 After two unsuccessful auditions in 1961, he eventually signed with Leslie Kong’s Beverley label but it took another 2 years before he was able to release anything.
 During this period of inactivity, Dekker recommended a young musician and fellow welder called Bob Marley and in 1962 Marley recorded his first tracks for Kong.
 Dekker’s debut, the self-penned “Honour Your Mother And Father”, appeared the year after and was an immediate success.
 It was his 4th single however, “The King Of Ska” (with background vocals by The Maytals) that made him into a national star and soon afterwards, he formed The Aces which included 4 of his brothers as backing vocalists.
 Early singles concentrated on such subjects as family, education, religious morality and Jamaican culture but in 1967 he became involved in the sudden national interest in Rude Boy culture, which reflected the people of the ghetto.
-Not as hard core as some of the other Jamaican artists who highlighted the plight of the under priviliged, Dekker’s “007 (Shanty Town”) established him as a Rude Boy icon and also became an international hit, reaching No 15 in the UK charts.
+Not as hard core as some of the other Jamaican artists who had highlighted the plight of the under priviliged, Dekker’s “007 (Shanty Town”) established him as a Rude Boy icon and also became an international hit, reaching No 15 in the UK charts.
+Several single releases, all of which were hits in his country, followed but the next 45 to make an impact was 1968’s “Israelites”, which not only reached No 1 in the same week as his NewMarket performance but was the first song of Jamaican origin to make an impact in the USA, reaching the Billboard Top 10.

 It is no exaggeration to suggest that this was not only the peak of the NewMarket’s concert performances but it’s probably one of the most successful and most important gigs in Bridgwater’s live music history.
 The number of people who attended varies depending on which source you read, but the general rule of thumb is that approximately 600-650 people were crammed into the venue, well in excess of the capacity of the hall, but due to it’s two sizable bars, these punters would have been scattered throughout the pub, which could accommodate far more than the hall could hold.
 The advertisement may spell his name correctly, but the banner “From The USA” is a little confusing as is the price of entry with Terry Clare suggesting that admission was increased to 12s 6d owing to the fact that Dekker’s latest single, “The Israelites”, had reached the No 1 spot in the UK charts the day before the concert took place.